eyeCU-Security-System/eyeCU-BE/README.md

-----CRUCIAL----:
-Removed venv from git due to size.
+----CRUCIAL BEFORE START----:
 PLEASE CREATE THE VENV AND INSTALL LIBRARIES EVERY PULL
 1. cd to root directory
 2. pip install virtualenv
+3. WINDOWS: python -m virtualenv venv
+4. MAC: virtualenv venv
-3. WINDOWS: python -m virtualenv venv you should now see a folder called venv pop up in root dir.
+you should now see a folder called venv pop up in root dir.

 BEFORE ANY CHANGES TO BACKEND CODE OR TO START BACKEND
 1. open terminal
 2. cd to root project directory
+3. start venv
-3. run venv: ' .\venv\scripts\activate '
+4. ON WINDOWS: run ' .\venv\scripts\activate '
+5. ON MAC: run ' source venv/bin/activate '
-4. run: ' pip install -r requirements.txt '
+6. run: ' pip install -r requirements.txt '
 THIS INSTALLS ALL NEEDED LIBRARIES/DEPENDANCIES FOR THIS PROJECT

 PLEASE UPDATE requirements.txt BEFORE ANY PUSH TO GIT